 Simple ingredients of cranberries, sugar, and a small bit of liquid which in this case is fresh orange juice with a bit of added water all hang out together for ten minutes in a hot pressure bath called Instant Pot.
 Before you know it you have a beautiful cranberry creation that today we’re calling cranberry butter.

 Thirty minutes or less start to finish.
-You do have time to make this cranberry butter.
+You do have time to make this fresh cranberry butter.
 You might even save your not-so-moist turkey with this cranberry goodness!

-How do I make cranberry butter?
+How do I make this Instant Pot cranberry sauce?

 - Zest the oranges into the Instant Pot.
 This is my favorite zester: 3 in 1 Citrus Zest Microplane